mudpedal/cgk-tetherj/README.md

 # About
-Java API for Blockchain Systems.
-Ethereum and Ripple api's will be developed first.
+Java API for Ethereum Blockchain Systems.
-The project consists of two subprojects:
-- ethereumj-light: slimmed down + updated fork of the ethereumj repo
-- blocklinks: todo

-# Build the project

 ##### Build prerequisites
 jdk8